GermanBrainRot/Project-Galileo/README.md

 Here's an "in spirit" consequence:

-**Free Will -** We make arbitrary "choices" as long as we are ignorant the consequences of our actions.
+**"Free Will" -** We make arbitrary "choices" as long as we are ignorant the consequences of our actions.
 As we become aware of the consequences through experience, we can not help but make more predictable choices.
 This is the old Hegelian paradox of [freedom as insight into necessity](https://www.marxists.org/archive/marx/works/1877/anti-duhring/ch09.htm): our freedom of choice *diminishes* as our freedom from ignorance grows.
 And in the Quantum picture, the development from arbitrariness to clearly predictable patterns (thanks to tons of constraints through relationships) ceases to be merely epistemic and becomes ontic.

 **Causal Direction -** Another good insight from Hegelian philosophy that I can find *immediately* represented in this picture (and this is, I think, a hard consequence) is that cause and effect seem to somehow change place and thereby become the same thing.
 Let me unpack this a little.